adambard/learnxinyminutes-docs/javascript.html.markdown

 // You can access characters in a string with charAt "This is a string".charAt(0);  // = 'T'

-//...or use substring to get larger pieces
+// ...or use substring to get larger pieces
 "Hello world".substring(0, 5); // = "Hello"

 // length is a property, so don't use ()